coderboy-raiyan/car-rental-reservation-system/README.md

 # Car Rental Reservation System

-## Car Rental Reservation System Backend

-You have been assigned the task of building the backend for a Car Renting System.
-The main focus of this assignment is to implement error handling, CRUD operations, authentication, and authorization, Transaction & Rollback (If necessary)

 ## Story

 Imagine you own a car rental business.
 To keep track of your cars and manage customer rentals, you've decided to built a web app with a database designed based on the following models:

 -   User Model
 -   Car Model
 -   Booking Model

 With these models as the foundation, you can build a powerful web app for your car rental business.
 This app will allow both admins and users to interact smoothly with the booking system: